 Additional Reading

-Publishing Resources and Journals on Academic Service-Learning
+Publishing Resources and Journals on Community Engaged Learning

 Click here for an orientation video to share with your online students about Academic Service-Learning.
 Here are the introduction letter and intake form to provide to your students living outside of New York City.
 Please edit the highlighted portions in the Introduction letter and have students return the intake form to you for approval.